 [Show abstract][Hide abstract] ABSTRACT: Abstract T-cell acute lymphoblastic leukemias (T-ALLs) are clonal lymphoid malignancies with poor prognosis, and still lack of effective treatment.
 Here we examined the interactions between the mammalian target of rapamycin (mTOR) inhibitor rapamycin and idarubicin (IDA) in series of human T-ALL cell lines Molt-4, Jurkat, CCRF-CEM, and CEM/C1.
 Co-exposure of cells to rapamycin and IDA synergistically induced T-ALL cells growth inhibiton and apoptosis mediated by caspase activation via intrinsic mitochondrial pathway and extrinsic pathway, Combined treatment with rapamycin and IDA down-regulate Bcl-2 and Mcl-1, inhibit the activation of PI3K/ mTOR and extracellular signal-related kinase (ERK).
 They also played synergistic pro-apoptotic roles in the drug-resistant microenvironment simulated by mesenchymal stem cells (MSCs) as a feeder layer.
 In addition, MSCs protect T-ALL cells from IDA cytotoxicity by up-regulating ERK phosphorylation, while rapamycin efficiently reversed this protective effect.
 Taken together, we confirm the synergistic antitumor effects of rapamycin and IDA, and provide an insight into the potential future clinical applications of combined rapamycin-IDA regimens for treating T-cell malignancies.

-We observed that patients receiving stem cells from a donor with the cytotoxic T-lymphocyte antigen 4 gene CT60 variant allele (AA genotype) had a reduced incidence of grades II-IV acute graft-versus-host disease, however, they experienced early cytomegalovirus infection and relapse more frequently, which suggested an interaction between the donor cytotoxic T-lymphocyte antigen 4 gene CT60 AA genotype and reduced T-cell alloreactivity.
-Furthermore, an unrelated donor with the Granzyme B +55 variant genotype (AA) was an independent risk factor for development of grades II-IV acute graft-versus-host disease (p=0.024, RR=1.811).
-Acute myelogenous leukemia patients with the Fas -670 TT genotype were at higher risk of relapse (p=0.003, RR=3.823).
-The presence of those susceptible alleles in donor and/or patient resulted in worse overall survival (54.9% vs. 69.5%, p=0.029).
+We observed that patients receiving stem cells from a donor with the cytotoxic T-lymphocyte antigen 4 gene CT60 variant allele (AA genotype) had a reduced incidence of grades II-IV acute graft-versus-host disease; however, they experienced early cytomegalovirus infection and relapsed more frequently, which suggested an interaction between the donor cytotoxic T-lymphocyte antigen 4 gene CT60 AA genotype and reduced T-cell alloreactivity.
+Furthermore, an unrelated donor with the granzyme B +55 variant genotype (AA) was an independent risk factor for development of grades II-IV acute graft-versus-host disease (P=0.024, RR=1.811).
+Among patients with acute myelogenous leukemia, those with the Fas -670 TT genotype were at higher risk of relapse (P=0.003, RR=3.823).
+The presence of these susceptible alleles in the donor and/or patient resulted in worse overall survival (54.9% versus 69.5%, P=0.029).

 [Show abstract][Hide abstract] ABSTRACT: Graft-versus-host disease (GVHD) is a common complication after allogeneic hematopoietic stem cell transplantation.
 Much of our knowledge regarding GVHD comes from experiments on the mouse hematopoietic system due to ethical and technical constraints.
 Thus, in vivo GVHD models of the human immune system are required.
 In this study, we report an effective and reliable protocol for xenogeneic GVHD (xeno-GVHD) model induction using NOD/SCID mice, in which mice underwent a conditioning regimen consisting of intraperitoneal injection of cyclophosphamide and anti-CD122, followed by transfusion of phytohemagglutinin-activated human peripheral blood mononuclear cells containing 1 × 10(7) T cells, which has not been reported previously.
 The present model can be utilized to study human immune cell function in vivo and elucidate the mechanisms underlying the pathogenesis of human GVHD.
 In addition, this model system can help researchers to rapidly determine whether proposed therapeutic strategies for GVHD are efficient in vivo and will elucidate the underlying mechanisms of drugs and cells to be investigated.
 Furthermore, such a protocol will undoubtedly be very helpful to laboratories that have no available sources of irradiation.